 As they cut out the fruit into beautiful shapes before arranging them into eye catching arrangements.

-And they even have the option to dip the fruit into chocolate if you want to go the less healthy route!
+And they even give you the option to dip the fruit into chocolate, if you want to go the less healthy route!

 5. A Box Of Protein Bars

 Another gift idea that can help nurses stay fit, healthy, and energised while working their shift is a box of protein bars.